Peacekeepers find they're now a military force, with an enemy

 Life for ethnic Albanians in this recently established country has improved since Macedonia gained independence from Yugoslavia in 1992.
 While as Muslims they have long been second-class citizens - the country is 70 percent Orthodox Christian - they find less isolation and more opportunities.

-the only Yugoslav republic to peacefully separate from the former Communist country, has increasingly incorporated ethnic Albanians into influential positions throughout the country.
+The nascent democracy, the only Yugoslav republic to peacefully separate from the former Communist country, has increasingly incorporated ethnic Albanians into influential positions throughout the country.
 They hold several powerful ministerial positions, including the job of vice premier.
 In the most recent national election in October, for example, the winning party, which had more than 60 percent of the vote, welcomed an ethnic Albanian party into its coalition.

 Still, discrimination continues.
 "The bottom line is there are long-standing tensions between the ethnic Albanians and Macedonians," said a U.S. diplomat at the embassy in Skopje.
 "The situation has gotten much better in recent years.
 But they aren't out of the woods by any means."